CliMA/ClimaCoupler.jl/docs/design-doc/boundary_fluxes.md

 *Currently, we are using the first approach as it facilitates prototyping (since all flux calculations are contained within the custom BC), but when optimising for performance we will compare both approaches.*

-## State passinbg for flux calculation
+## State passing for flux calculation
-- last timestep or some average ofer the last coupling timestep?
+- should we pass last timestep or some average of the last coupling timestep?
+TBD

 ## Domain partition
 - this is done via regridding onto an exchange grid - see [regrigging](regridding.md)

+# Plan
+- example for optimally estimating atmos state (average or interpolation) for land state calculation (not fluxes) *[not high priority]*